A single picture exposes a truth deadly enough to kill for.

 When I reach as far as I can safely go, the body groans, a soft, gassy sound of protest that bubbles up to the water’s surface.
 I yelp and let go, imagining her eyes popping open as she comes to life, but that’s not what happens.
 The bubbles eventually stop, and she’s still dead.

-I return to shore for more handfuls, loading her with rocks again and again until finally she disappears.
+I return to shore for more armfuls, loading her with rocks again and again until finally she disappears.
 And then she’s swallowed whole.

 I heave myself back up to shore and collapse onto the dirt, breath gone, muscles shaking.
 I’m not relieved, because I know what’s coming.
 Someone’s going to find the body eventually.
 And when they do, they’ll come looking for me.
 And what will I do then?
 I’ll do what I’ve been doing since I first arrived in Doomwood Falls.
 I’ll disappear, just like that body.
 Well, let’s hope it’s not exactly like that body, because I’d prefer to make it out of this alive.

 Placing my hand into my pocket, I touch the object—still there.
-It’s evidence that ties this crime to me, but it’s also a clue.
-I don’t know who killed this woman or why, but if I do know anything, it’s how to survive.
+It’s evidence that ties me to this crime, but it’s also a clue.
+I don’t know who killed this woman or why, but if I do know anything, it’s this: